 The Ohio Resident Satisfaction Survey has been specifically designed and tested for use with the nursing facility and residential care facility population, including residents with dementia, cognitive impairments, disabilities, and those experiencing memory loss.

 Interviewers are trained on techniques to include the responses of residents across the range of disabilities.
 The interviewer training program, which includes methods proven to achieve a high response rate, is based on Vital Research conducting over 300,000 resident interviews.
 The interviewers are trained on how to interview residents who are cognitively impaired, including how to handle challenging situations, and when to discontinue an interview if a resident is not willing or able to participate.

 Some of these techniques include:

 Due to the inclusion of residents across abilities and cognitions, the survey provides robust data; the results would be less meaningful if large groups of residents were to be excluded from providing their perceptions.
 The philosophy of this survey is to be as inclusive as possible.
 Inclusion of residents with dementia and other cognitive impairments strengthens the reliability of the results, and it is ethical to try to include all residents’ perspectives.
-In resident satisfaction surveys, we are interested in every resident’s perspective, because only then will we have a complete understanding of the quality of life in Minnesota’s nursing facilities.
+In resident satisfaction surveys, we are interested in every resident’s perspective, because only then will we have a complete understanding of the quality of life in Ohio’s nursing and residential care facilities.